Prior to this, Jesus has been telling his disciples to forgive each other. The conversation goes something like this:

 This means that the WWII Christian-Jews who forgave their German captors weren't some sort of super-Christians.
 They were just doing their duty to God.

-This also means that my seemingly insurmountable troubles, relationships, and fears are not places where I need more faith, but rather, places where I have no faith at all.
+This also means that my seemingly insurmountable troubles, impossible relationships, and haunting fears are not places where I need more faith, but rather, just an infinitesimal amount of faith.
 Faith doesn't come in degrees.
 Either we trust the Lord in a particular area or we don't.
 There's no such thing as sorta trusting in the Lord.

-I suppose this might seem confusing because our lives progress.
-Our lives are like this path that unrolls in front of us, and along the way we get to see if our faith works at different times and at different places and with different people.
-This is the working out of our salvation or the kingdom of heaven being worked into our life.
+I suppose this might seem confusing because as our lives progress, our faith is tested in various scenarios and seems to grow.
+We get to see if our faith works at different times and at different places and with different people.
+This is the working out of our salvation or the kingdom of heaven being worked into our lives.
 When we encounter new circumstances, we get to find out if our faith is going to work here too.
+In fact, every circumstance in life is like that.
+There's never a time when our faith gets to rest or take a break.

-Do I still believe that Christ has already made me good even when I can't seem to meet all the demands being made on me?
+Do I still believe that Christ has already made me good even when I fail to do everything perfectly?

 Do I still believe the God loves to hear my requests even when others' needs seem so much more important than mine?

-Do I still believe that Jesus has experienced all that I'm feeling even when those closest to me seem tired of listening to me?
+Do I still believe that Jesus has experienced all that I'm feeling even when those closest to me get tired of listening to me?

-Do I still believe that God knows my future and that what happens will be for my good even when I can imagine a dozen ways that this can all go wrong?
+Do I still believe that God will be my comfort even when I must examine a hurtful or difficult problem?

 Do I still believe that God's power is behind every authority on earth even when the government tells me to do things I don't want to do?